MGPabba/PianoTiles/README.md

 # Piano Tiles Game

-A level-based reaction game built using JavaScript and ProcessingJS on Khan Academy.
+A fast-paced, level-based reaction game built using JavaScript and ProcessingJS on Khan Academy.

 ## Authors
 - Herik Muñoz
 - Mithilesh Pabba

 ## Gameplay
-Players click falling piano tiles to score points.
+Click on the falling piano tiles before they reach the bottom to score points.
 There are 3 difficulty levels:
-- Easy
+- Easy - slow speed
-- Medium
+- Medium - moderate speed
-- Hard
+- Hard - fast speed

-Each level increases the tile falling speed.
 The game ends when a tile reaches the bottom without being clicked.

 ## Features
 - Buttons for navigation and level selection
 - Multiple difficulty levels
-- Sound effects when clicking on tiles
+- Real-time score tracking and game-over screen
+- Simple, intuitive UI

 ## Technologies Used
 - JavaScript (ProcessingJS)